Local Cadet Returns to Help Spread Robotics

 Adirondack Students Learn Robotics from West Point Cadets in Essex

-On February 4th, Dr. Kendall Williams and three cadets from the U.S. Military Academy at West Point came to the College for Every Student (CFES) Center in Essex, NY to conduct a robotics workshop with 40 students from six Adirondack schools.
+On February 4th, Dr. Kendall Williams and three cadets from the U.S. Military Academy at West Point came to the CFES Center in Essex, NY to conduct a robotics workshop with 40 students from six Adirondack schools.
 They talked with students about STEM (Science, Technology, Engineering & Math) fields and various college and career paths.

 Beekmantown Students Get Hands-On With Robots